Generalizations of Agol's inequality and nonexistence of tight laminations: Disjoint planes in a simplex

 Assume that $Q_i\cap Q_j=\emptyset$ for all $i\not=j$, and that we have an associated canonical colouring, such that $Q_i$ and $Q_j$ do not have a white-parallel arc for $i\not=j$.

-Then either $m=0$, or\\ $m=n+1$ and $P_1$ is of type $\left\{0\right\}$, $P_{n+1}$ is of type $\left\{0,1\ldots n-1\right\}$, and $P_i$ is of type $\left\{0,1\ldots i-2,i,\ldots n\right\}$ for $i=2,\ldots,n$.\end{cor}
+Then either $m=0$, or\\ $m=n+1$ and $P_1$ is of type $\left\{0\right\}$, $P_{n+1}$ is of type $\left\{0\ 1\ldots n-1\right\}$, and $P_i$ is of type $\left\{01\ldots\widehat{i-1}\ldots n\right\}$ for $i=2,\ldots,n$.\end{cor}

-\begin{pf} If the conclusion were not true, there would exist a plane $P_1$ of type $\left\{0a_1\ldots a_k\right\}$ with $1\le k\le n-2$.
+\begin{proof} If the conclusion were not true, there would exist a plane $P_1$ of type $\left\{0a_1\ldots a_k\right\}$ with $1\le k\le n-2$.
 Let $W$ be the white component of the canonical colouring, which is incident to $P_1$.
 Because, for a canonical colouring, no vertex belongs to a white component, there must be at least one more plane $P_2$ incident to $W$.
 Since $Q_1\cap Q_2=\emptyset$, from Lemma 8 we get that $Q_1$ and $Q_2$ have a parallel arc.
-Because $Q_1$ and $Q_2$ are incident to $W$, the arc is white-parallel.\end{pf}
+Because $Q_1$ and $Q_2$ are incident to $W$, the arc is white-parallel.\end{proof}

-\begin{cor}: Let $\Delta^n\subset{\Bbb R}^{n+1}$ be the standard simplex.
+\begin{cor} Let $\Delta^n\subset{\bf R}^{n+1}$ be the standard simplex.
 Let $P_1,P_2,\ldots\subset E$ be a (possibly infinite) set of n-1-dimensional affine planes and let $Q_i=P_i\cap\Delta^n$ for $i=1,2,\ldots$.
 Assume that we have an associated canonical colouring. \\ Let $P_i$ be of type $ \left\{0a_1^i\ldots a^i_{c\left(i\right)}\right\}$, for $i=1,2,\ldots$.
 Then \\ - either $c\left(1\right)\in\left\{0,n-1\right\}$,\\ - or whenever, for some $i\in\left\{2,3,\ldots\right\}$, $P_1$ and $ P_i$ bound a white component of $\Delta^n-\cup_jQ_j$, then they must have a white-parallel arc.\end{cor}

-\begin{pf} Assume that $c\left(1\right)\not \in\left\{0,n-1\right\}$.
-Let $W$ be the white component bounded by $P_1$. $W$ is bounded by a finite number of planes, thus we can apply Corollary 1, and conclude that $P_1$ has a white-parallel arc with each other plane adjacent to $W$. \end{pf}
+\begin{proof} Assume that $c\left(1\right)\not \in\left\{0,n-1\right\}$.
+Let $W$ be the white component bounded by $P_1$. $W$ is bounded by a finite number of planes, thus we can apply \hyperref[Cor1]{Corollary \ref*{Cor1}}, and conclude that $P_1$ has a white-parallel arc with each other plane adjacent to $W$. \end{proof}

-\begin{df}: Let $P\subset E$ be an n-1-dimensional affine plane, and $T$ a triangulation of the polytope $Q:=P\cap\Delta^n$.
+\begin{df} Let $P\subset E$ be an n-1-dimensional affine plane, and $T$ a triangulation of the polytope $Q:=P\cap\Delta^n$.
 We say that $T$ is minimal, if all vertices of $T$ are vertices of $Q$.
 We say that an edge of some simplex in $T$ is an exterior edge if it is an edge of $Q$.\end{df}